 - Android app is now written in C#.
 I am completely rewriting the Android app to Java now.
 This is a lot of work.
 80% is done now.
 Writing the app in Java gives me the opportunity to add more features and debug better.
 The app is almost finished now and a few users are testing it.
 Hope to deploy soon!
 New features like, BT, PTT key learning, portrait mode support. ( done )

 Thanks to Yoshi JH1TWX and Andre PD1AEU.
-Both spend a lot of time testing during my development!!!
+Both spend a lot of time testing and admin the project.

 Have fun experimenting!